ZhenduoZhu/HydroSedFoam/README.md

 ### Prerequisites

-OpenFOAM need to be installed first.
+OpenFOAM 2.3.0 need to be installed first.
+This model was developed and tested with OpenFOAM 2.3.0.
+Please note that other versions of OpenFOAM may not have the same organization of folders and files so you may not find the folders metioned below with another version.

+Information on OpenFOAM 2.3.0 can be found here: https://openfoam.org/release/2-3-0/

 More information on how to install OpenFOAM can be found here: https://openfoam.com/ and https://openfoam.org/